mediatainment/the-template-rails/README.md

 You must also change the **config/database_yml** file

-Generate Admin
----

-    admin:rescue

 Mercury Content
----
+===

 In order to be able to make inplace editing most efficient, we use Mercury.

-We modified mercury, so you can use a specific view_helper in the view, give it an ```#id```, and optional parameters and the tag is doing the rest.
+We modified mercury, so you can use a specific view_helper in the view, give it an ``#id``, and optional parameters and the tag is doing the rest.

      <%= make_mercury(id, kind=:simple, surrounded_tag=:div, i18n=false) %>